radule90/CI_PP__4/README.md

 ### Future Features
 - Improve performance for the mobile version
 - Add search filters
+- Add tests for models and other essential site components
 - Profile page to contain user posts
 - Add Dark theme
 - Add division by genres